coderefinery/mini-workshop/content/2/testing.md

 - You want to rewrite a function?
 Start adding a unit test right there first.

+## Recommendations for Notebooks

+(we will share some recommendations here when full-fledged testing is too much for your project)

 ## More resources

 - [Software testing lesson material](https://coderefinery.github.io/testing/)